 All right, get to your point.

-So what's your where's your beef?
+So, where's your beef?

 Okay, I got two beefs.

-First beef is I really support him sitting down with Nancy Pelosi and Chuck Schumer to at least talk to him.
+First beef is: I really support him sitting down with Nancy Pelosi and Chuck Schumer to at least talk to him.

 Their numbers are low.

-Those of us working our butts off here in America paying taxes, we really want Congress to do stuff for us.
+Those of us working our butts off here in America, paying taxes, we really want Congress to do stuff for us.

 And you know what?

-The second beef I have to do.
+The second beef I have.

 I don't mind them sitting down.

-The only problem is is they leave the room and they race out to the press and they say things that probably aren't true.
+The only problem is they leave the room and they race out to the press and they say things that probably aren't true.

 That's what bothers me.